survivejs/webpack-book/manuscript/optimizing/07_performance.md

 T> Given `module.noParse` accepts a regular expression if we wanted to ignore all `*.min.js` files, we could set it to `/\.min\.js/`.
 That can be a more generic way to solve the problem sometimes.

-T> The aliasing idea is discussed in detail at the *Consuming Packages* chapter.
+T> The aliasing idea is discussed in detail in the *Consuming Packages* chapter.

 W> Not all modules support `module.noParse`.
 They should not have a reference to `require`, `define`, or similar, as that will lead to an `Uncaught ReferenceError: require is not defined` error.